linrmz007/Linktrip/README.md

 License
 ------
-Bubble is licensed under the MIT license.
+LinkTrip is licensed under the MIT license.